Workflow Overviews¶

 In many cases the smaller DSP or microcontroller is a sub-component of a larger system, which has

-an already supported emulation for something like AARCH64
+an already supported emulation for something like AARCH64 or PowerPC 64 etc., instead of needing

 to scrap all your work using one emulation platform or another, use each emulation framework where they